THE BLOG

 What's the keyboard shortcut to change a sentence to title case in Google docs?
 Select text, format, capitalization, title case.

-90% I’m using it to find the ™ symbol.
+90% of the time I’m using it to find the ™ symbol.
 Or the right kind of dash.

 1. Select “Insert” (in the left-hand toolbar)